Dragons' Den contender: how managers can achieve effective communication

 A good thing to keep in mind is reverse engineering when it comes to active listening.
 Think about how you feel when you’re not being heard – it feels rubbish, right?

-For example, asking “Are you alright?” could be received as very surface level, likely to be responded to with something like “Yeah, fine”.
+For example, asking “Are you alright?” could be received as very surface level, likely to be replied to with something like “Yeah, fine”.
 But, as managers, we need to ask our people meaningful questions about how they find their role and really get to know them.

 Clear and concise messaging